MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/exceptions/index.md

+---
+title: Exceptions in MSAL.NET
+---

 # Exceptions in MSAL.NET

 Exceptions in MSAL.NET are intended for app developers to troubleshoot and not for displaying to end-users.
 Exception messages are not localized.

 ## The different types of exceptions